 - Specialty Topics

-In addition to the above, there are other Special Classes happening throughout the week.
+In addition to the above, there are other activities happening throughout the week.
 Check the Schedule for times.
 These are open to everyone and you are welcome to just show up!
 Check back for new selections to be added.

 - Afternoon Stretch

-An open practice is scheduled most days just before dinner.
-Practices will be hosted by Tara Weinstein.
+- An open practice is scheduled most days just before dinner.
 This will be a good time to meet up with classmates to go over what you have learned in class.